 - you have ambitions of making it to the special in a reaction shot

 - you’re not looking for a particularly intimate show

 Improv comedy is unscripted mayhem.
 Part comedy-part theatre, games are played, and sketches, complete with plots and dialogues, are made up on the spot.
 Famous pairings here include Sumukhi Suresh and Naveen Richard, Kanan Gill and Kenny Sebastian, Aadar Malik and Brij Bhakta, as also Kaneez Surka’s concept show, The General Fun Game Show.

 Improvised standup comedy is basically a whole show consisting of crowd work, instead of rehearsed jokes and material.
-This is relatively new in the Indian circuit, kickstarted with Daniel Fernandes’ Talk To Me, Rahul Subramanian’s The Crowd Work Show, and Biswa Kalyan Rath’s Reverse Therapy.
+This is relatively new in the Indian circuit, kickstarted with Daniel Fernandes’ Talk To Me and Rahul Subramanian’s The Crowd Work Show (Subramanian has recently released bits from his second crowd work show, You and Me, while Fernandes just dropped the country’s first crowd work special on YouTube), and Biswa Kalyan Rath’s Reverse Therapy.
 Both forms rely heavily on audience participation to keep the show going, so your investment as an audience member is higher here than with other shows.

 - you want to get up close and very personal with your favourite comic

 - you want to really be an integral part of the show and will participate

 9. Comedy Festival